twilio-se-anz/demo-crelay-snow/README.md

 The project requires two separate environment configuration files:

-### Functions Environment Variables (functions/.env)
+### Functions Environment Variables (serverless/.env)

-Create a `.env` file in the functions directory with the following variables:
+Create a `.env` file in the serverless directory with the following variables:

 ```bash
 # Twilio Account Credentials